 The boys and I walked back up to the house while David rang around to find us a locksmith who could get into the car.
 A call to Toyota was routed to their roadside assistance section, but we don’t have roadside assistance even though the car is only two months old.
 It would have cost us over $200 to join and get them to come out and see the car.

-David then called a local locksmith who said he could do it for $100.
+David then called a commercial locksmith in Atlanta who said he could do it for $100.
 We then called a local locksmith who offered 70$, he was hired.
 David then went out and got some supplies for the dinner he was going to make (with Jody in her car) while I waited with the kids for the locksmith to arrive.

 The guy arrived fairly quick and drove them down the back to the car.
 He put two inflatable pads in the crack of the door, one at the top and one at the side.
 Pumped them up and they forced the door open just a crack, through which he put a long steel rod with a hook on the end.
 Reaching in he found the boot release and popped the boot open.
 The alarm sounded instantly, I grabbed my keys and unlocked the car, turning off the alarm.